 - Asset Accounts: Anything of value to your company.
 These accounts are your business assets.
 It includes cash, accounts receivable, property, and inventory.

-- Liabilities Accounts: Any debts your company owes.
-These can be anything in accounts payable, as well as any loans payable.
+- Liability Accounts: Any debts your company owes.
+These can be anything in accounts payable and any loans payable.
 A business loan is one of the most common liabilities for a business.

-- Revenue or Income: The money earned by your business.
+- Revenue: The money earned by your business.

 - Expense Accounts: Any costs associated with running your business.
-This can include payroll expenses, business expenses, and sometimes personal expenses.
+This can include payroll expenses, business expenses, and operating expenses.

-- Equity Accounts: This refers to owners equity, or shareholders equity.
-Equity is calculated by subtracting liabilities from assets.
+- Equity Accounts: This refers to owners’ equity or shareholders’ equity.
+Equity is considered the overall value of your business.

-When you review your accounts, you’ll need to know two terms to understand them fully.
-Every account will have credit entries or debit entries.
+When you review your accounts, you’ll need to know two terms when you review your accounts to understand them fully.
+Every account will have debit entries and credit entries.
 All accounting software options use debits and credits.
 Depending on the type of account, debits and credits will increase or reduce the balance.

 Most businesses use the double-entry accounting method.
-In double-entry bookkeeping, credits will have corresponding debits, and vice-versa.
+In double-entry bookkeeping, a debit will have corresponding credit, and vice-versa.
 It’s highly recommended for small businesses to use the double-entry bookkeeping system.

 Steps for Getting Acquainted with Small Business Bookkeeping